 This article is aimed at non-expert computer users (without a background in network or systems administration).

 DDoS stands for “Distributed Denial of Service” and, naturally enough, is a type of Denial of Service (DoS) attack.
-The basic aim of a DoS attack is to render a cloud server, PC or network resource inaccessible or unusable–denying service to anyone trying to access it.
+The basic aim of a DoS attack is to render a virtual private server, PC or network resource inaccessible or unusable–denying service to anyone trying to access it.
 It is a malicious attack designed to cause maximum inconvenience.

 Are DDoS Attacks a New Thing?

 No, DDoS attacks are not a new phenomenon, but they have been making the headlines more in recent years as their scope has increased in size and as they have included higher profile targets.
 One recent example is the attack on the Playstation Network and Xbox Live.
 A hacking group known as ‘Lizard Squad’ used a DDoS attack to shut down the online gaming services on Christmas Day 2014, upsetting many gamers and causing financial and reputation damage to Microsoft and Sony.

 In a Denial of Service attack, the attacker uses a computer to send an overwhelming amount of data to a target.
 This target receives so much traffic that it slows down and cannot respond to legitimate traffic, or, in the case of a Permanent Denial of Service (PDoS) attack, its hardware is damaged beyond repair.
 In this simple style of DoS attack, one computer directly targets another.
 It is a fairly simple attack to execute and requires minimal computer skills–an attacker can simply acquire and run a piece of software to conduct a DoS.